suneric98/Crescendo/README.md

 + finalize what end product vision should be (in progress)
 + for line viz add smoothing for jumps in time
 + figure out how exactly supervised algo will work
++ possible feature for predict: release date of album/new song

+### ideas for final product